laweaver38/lillie_weaver_portfolio/README.md

 My comprehensive skill set, commitment to better understanding and helping others, and passion for accessible and de-stigmatized mental health assistance makes me a valuable asset in both the psychology and child care fields.

-In my spare time, I like to hike, play soccer, hang out with friends and family, and go to the beach.
+In my spare time, I like to hike, play soccer, hang out with friends and family, and go to the beach!

 Find me on LinkedIn [here](http://www.linkedin.com/in/lillie-weaver-19874235a)!